 A home that has a conversation starter absolutely knocks it out of the park for me!
 That’s what Sarah Huggins achieved when she incorporated things she loved into the design of her space.
 She renovated her home taking it from ’90s drab to looking modern and on-trend.
-The best part of the reno is the gallery wall where she displays a collection of her grandfather’s Bauhaus-era sketches, she created quite the conversation starter, which is one great way to add personality to a space.
+My favorite part of her reno is her gallery wall where she displays a collection of her grandfather’s Bauhaus-era sketches, she created quite the conversation starter, which is one great way to add personality to a space.
 The sketches in her display were her grandfather’s very first as an architect in the 50s and have become a family heirloom.
 Now, Huggins says, they make a space for them in every home they live in.

 - A sofa in a bright or unexpected color like yellow, lime or pink.

 - Wall-to-wall bookshelves or storage.